vineelko/patina/README.md

 `mdbook serve docs` to self host the getting started book.

 You can also generate API documentation for the project using `cargo make doc`.
 This will eventually be hosted on docs.rs once we begin uploading to crates.io.
+You can have the documentation opened in your browser by running `cargo make doc-open`.

 ## First-Time Tool Setup Instructions